Elizabeth Szokol

-Elizabeth Nicole Szokol (born June 17, 1995) is an American professional golfer and LPGA Tour member.
+Elizabeth Nicole Szokol (born June 17, 1995) is an American professional golfer who played on the LPGA Tour.

 Early life, college and amateur career

 Szokol grew up in Winnetka, Illinois, a Chicago suburb.
 An injury-prone athlete, she experienced her first knee surgery at age 12 after playing softball and tennis.
 The injury downtime helped her discover golf, which she took up at 14.
 She led her high school team to the 2010 Illinois State Championship.
 In 2012 she became the Illinois Women's Amateur Champion.

 Szokol attended Northwestern University between 2012 and 2014.
 In her sophomore year she made the Academic All-Big Ten and the Second Team All-Big Ten.
 At the 2013 Big Ten Championships, she helped the Wildcats tie for first and claim a share of the first Big Ten Conference title in program history.
 For her junior year she transferred to the University of Virginia and continued excelling, named to the Atlantic Coast Conference Women's Golf All-Academic Team her senior year.